buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcProfileResource/README.md

 * swept area solids
 * sectioned spines

-> NOTE&nbsp; The use of profile definitions is the preferred way to define prismatic shapes to represent products.
+> NOTE  The use of profile definitions is the preferred way to define prismatic shapes to represent products.

 The profile definition (_IfcProfileDef_) can be instantiated by the various subtypes.
 There are four different groups of profile definitions: